Leaflet: Your feedback matters

 Using your experience to help us improve care and support

-Once you have joined and told us how you’d like to be involved, the People Bank team will be able to match you with opportunities when they are available.
+Once you have joined and told us how you’d like to be involved, the People Bank team will match you with opportunities when they are available.
 For more information:

 Phone: 01273 481 565